Margin lending: a brief introduction

 It is also worth checking whether the actual loan arrangements have a bearing on the security structure.
 For instance, Spanish law does not recognise the concept of a security trustee and, in a syndicated transaction, security must be granted in favour of every lender (or one lender provided it holds it as agent for the other lenders).

 - Margin calls, top up and sell out.
 Where the value of the portfolio and the security coverage ratio falls and the lender wishes to make a margin call, it must do so in accordance with its contractual rights set out in the loan documentation.
-For example, if the documents provide that a margin call must be made in writing, it is not sufficient for the relationship manager to pick up the 'phone and make a margin call on the borrower in that way – a written notice must be given.
+For example, if the documents provide that a margin call must be made in writing, it is not sufficient for a margin call to be made by telephone and a written notice must be given.
 Whilst it is important to lenders to maintain the relationship with the borrowers, having a telephone conversation with a borrower, followed by an e-mail in informal terms may have benefits in terms of customer relationship management, but if a formal margin call is to be made, a formal written notice (whether given by e-mail or otherwise) should state so in no uncertain terms.

 Care must be taken when drafting notices provisions, particularly in standard form documents and when considering them prior to making a margin call.
 When examining whether notices formalities have been complied with, courts will take into account how notices were made (i.e. by what means), addressee and recipient of the notices, the timeframe in which the notices were given and the time when such notices are deemed to be received.